Defamation meaning in the Law of Tort India

 Defamation of a Deceased Person

-When it comes to defamation, tort law distinguishes between dead and living people.
-While we have seen the various circumstances in which a statement made about a living person could be defamatory, defaming the dead is not a crime.
 In this regard, however, a criminal prosecution is completely separate from the civil remedy.
 Although defaming a deceased person may not be actionable in tort, if it would have amounted to defamation if the deceased were alive and it hurts the feelings of his living relatives, a criminal prosecution would be justified.

 Defamatory statement from husband to wife